 Norrköping is located roughly two hours south from Stockholm in the county of Östergötland.
-The population of 140 000 inhabitans makes it one of the larger cities in Sweden.
-The city of Norrköping has medieval foundations and likewise Tampere, it was founded around a Motala stream to use the falls and rapids to power local mills.
-With a strong industrial background, Norrköping has nowadays become a significant centet of technology and education.
+The population of 140 000 inhabitants makes it one of the larger cities in Sweden.
+The city of Norrköping has medieval foundations and likewise Tampere, it was founded around a stream (Motala) to use the falls and rapids to power local mills.
+With a strong industrial background, Norrköping has nowadays become a significant centre of technology and education.

 Tampere and Norrköping have been twin cities since 1956.

 Odense is Denmark's third-largest city and the main city of the island of Funen.
 Odense has a population of approximately 190 000 residents.
 Odense's main industries are steel and metal with also a strong emphasis on gardening products.
 Above all, Odense is famous for being the birthplace of author Hans Christian Andersen.
 Odense is also a very international city, since 164 different nationalities of the world have chosen to make Odense their home.